 If you’re going for something relaxed, consider a beach shoot in a nice sun dress, with your partner in some rolled up slacks and a nice buttoned-up shirt.
 If you’re thinking more formal and elegant, consider a long flowing gown and a sharp suit.
 Rustic/vintage, maybe go with a peaked cap and britches for him, and an A-line dress for you.

 Whatever you choose for your engagement shoot outfits, the most important thing is that you feel comfortable in what you’re wearing, and that your style matches your partner’s (without being TOO matchy-matchy).

 2. Pick a location (or ask me for help).

 If you want something different to the usual city/Sydney Harbour Bridge/Opera House backdrop, let your mind wander!
-I’ve photographed engagement shoot in industrial areas, waterfalls, sand dunes, vineyards and barren rocky outcrops.
+I’ve photographed engagement sessions in industrial areas, waterfalls, sand dunes, vineyards and barren rocky outcrops.
 This is your chance to get photos that you may not be able to get on your wedding day.

 3. Choose the right time of day.